watson-developer-cloud/car-dashboard/README.md

  ```

-5 Create the Conversation service in IBM Cloud:
+5 Create the Watson Assistant service in IBM Cloud:

  ```sh